 For those traveling to the island via private or small plane/helicopter air service, arrangements can be made for pick-up at the airport located in the middle of the Island or at the helicopter landing in Avalon.
 If you plan to fly in, please schedule your arrival between 9:00 am and 11:00 am on the start of your 1st hunt day.

 If you are arriving by private boat please let us know and we will make arrangements to pick you up.
-Mooring fees are approximately $20.00 per night and that can change.
+Mooring fees vary depending on the size of the vessel per night.
 Once again we ask that hunters plan their arrival between 9:00 am and 11:00 am on the start of their hunt day and let us know their predicted time with a text when they leave from the mainland.